directus/directus/docs/cloud/accounts.md

 ![Create Account and Login](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/login-page-20220225A.webp)

 Creating an Account is easy and free.
-As mentioned in the [Overview](/cloud/overview/), to make life easy, you have the option to create and login to your free Cloud Account automatically with Github.
-If you have no Github or do not wish to use this login method, email-and-password login is available as well.
+As we talked about in the [Overview](/cloud/overview/), we've made life easy for you by giving you the option to create and log in to your free Cloud Account automatically with Github.
+If you don't have a Github account or prefer not to use this login method, email-and-password login is available, as well.
 In either case, simply go to the [Login Page](https://directus.cloud/login) and follow the prompts.

 ## Manage Account

 ![Manage Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/managing-your-account-20220225A.webp)

-To update your name or email, follow the steps below.
+To update your name or email:

-1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
+1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account page.
 2. Toggle <span mi icon prmry>edit</span> to allow edits.
 3. Change your name and email as desired.
 4. Click the **"Save"** button.